AdmitHub/heroku-auto-ssl/README.md

 This section provides a more detailed overview of the specific Heroku Auto SSL hook.
 Consider reading this section if you will be editing `./hooks/heroku-auto-ssl/hook.py`.

 When `hook.py` gets called by Dehydrated, several command line arguments are supplied.
-The first command line argument ( after the file name) is the name of the hook to run.
+The first command line argument (after the file name) is the name of the hook to run.
 This specifies which stage of the SSL certificate retrieval process Dehydrated is in.
 For this specific hook we only care about the `deploy_cert` hook.
 Any command line arguments after the hook name are hook specific (Specific paths to SSL certificates, domains names, ect...).

 When `hook.py` gets run it calls the `main()` function.
 In this function there is an `operations` object.
 This is where the program "registers" hooks it will handle.
 Keys in the `operations` object are hook names, values are handler functions.
 Later on in `main()` the program checks to see if a key with the hook name given as a command line argument exists in the `operations` object.
-If so the corresponding handler function gets called.
+If so the corresponding handler function gets run.

-Since the `deploy_cert` hook is the only one we handle right now `deploy_cert()` the only handler function to go over.
+Since the `deploy_cert` hook is the only one we handle right now, `deploy_cert()` is the only handler function to go over.
 `deploy_cert()` gets called to, unsurprisingly, handle the `deploy_cert` hook.
 This function will deploy the retrieved SSL certificate to every Heroku app specified in the `HEROKU_APP_IDS` configuration value.
 It gets called with the argument `args`.
 Every handler function will be passed `args`.
 It is an array of all command line arguments provided after